Dark565/monitor-hotplug/README.md

 Script for registering changes in monitor connections.

 ## Syntax
-`monitor-hotplug.pl [--help|-h] [--] [action-program]`
+`monitor-hotplug [-hd][--help,--daemon] [--] [event-program]`

 ## Behavior
-When this script detects a change in a monitor connection, it executes 'action-program' specified in the argument.
+This program detects changes in monitor connections.
+Those changes are monitor plugin/plugout events.
+When one of them will be detected, the program will execute another program specified in 'event-program' which will handle the event.
-If action-program wasn't specified, the script defaults to "hotplug-action".
+If event-program wasn't specified, the monitor-hotplug defaults to "monitor-hotplug-event".
-Program is called as in example:
-`action-program card0 "Intel HD 610" card0-HDMI-A-1 "Asus" 1`.
+Handling program is called with arguments passed as shown below (in order from top to bottom):

-- card0 - DRM card name
+- DRM card name
-- "Intel HD 610" - Real name of that card
+- Real name of that card
-- card0-HDMI-A-1 - DRM monitor name
+- DRM monitor name
-- "Asus" - Real name of that monitor
+- Real name of that monitor
-- 1 - Monitor status (1 - just plugged, 0 - just unplugged)
+- Monitor status (1 - just plugged, 0 - just unplugged)

 ## Requirements
 - udevadm